-Respect Yourself is a sexual health guide for young people in Tedford.
-It is designed for young people aged 14+
+Respect Yourself is a sexual health guide for young people in Telford.
+It is designed for young people aged 14+.

 In line with current practice, we would advise that Telford & Wrekin Council currently provides GU and CaSH activity under block contract.
 To that end we do not recognise individual pricing higher than the 2014/15 tariff rates set out below.
 No charges will be accepted for CaSH.
 Any amounts charged above the below rates will not be accepted.

 - First Appointment - £134.

 Telford & Wrekin Council in line with national guidance does not recognise CQUIN nor are Local Authorities required to pay Market Forces Factor – please ensure that all invoicing excludes any such amounts.

 All providers must be registered on the Telford & Wrekin Council’s payments system as a supplier.
 Please contact the officer above to request details of how to go about this.

 The backing data report must contain the following:

 - Local Authority name

-- LSOA11 code - using the Lower Layer Super Output Area (LSOA) coding method.
-LSOA will determine which LA should bear the costs when partial postcode is a fringe (sharing more than one LA).
-View further information about LSOA.
+- LSOA11 code - using the LSOA coding method.
+LSOA will determine which locally authority should bear the costs when partial postcode is a fringe (sharing more than one Local Authority (LA)).